 Establish a solid credit history for your business to improve your financing options.

 It takes money to run a business.
-But financing isn’t always easy to get: In 2022, only 27% of Asian, 26% of Hispanic and 13% of Black business owners had sufficient funding to run their businesses, compared to 50% of white business owners.1 But Black-owned firms were only half as likely as white-owned firms to get full approval for loans, lines of credit, and cash advances.2 There are many reasons firms may be denied credit.
+But financing isn’t always easy to get: According to a 2023 Federal Reserve Bank report, of the firms surveyed about seeking credit, 58% of white-owned firms, 38% of Hispanic-owned firms, 33% of Asian-owned firms, and 20% of Black-owned firms responded that they were fully approved for the credit they sought.1 There are many reasons firms may be denied credit.
 Learning about the application process and building a solid business credit history can improve your odds of receiving financing.
 Here are five key elements to address as you build your business credit:

 1A formal business entity